Xeilth/Automation/README.md

 # Automation_Project

-## AUTOMATION WITH PYTHON AND JSON
+## AUTOMATION WITH PYTHON

 this project is made to be used with the assistance of a launcher, or can be compiled later on the line.

-as for now, the project only consist of web access, and web search module.
+as for now, the project only consist of launchers, web access module, and web search module.

 __________________
 ### LAUNCHER